-After that, there will be a pause while the fan pieces together that Jim Miller -- in piling up the most Octagon appearances of any fighter (39) -- has ended many of those contests (10) with his opponents tapping out.
-He owns third place.
+After that, there will be a pause while the fan pieces together that Jim Miller -- in piling up the most Octagon appearances of any fighter (40) -- has ended many of his UFC contests (11) with his opponents tapping out.
+He's tied with Maia for second place.

 Fourth place might stump some folks, honestly.
 It's Nate Diaz (9).
-We associate him with some of the sport's most iconic submissions -- the stunning choke-out of Conor McGregor in 2016, the hilariously vulgar double-bird triangle of Kurt Pellegrino in 2008.
+We associate him with some of the sport's most iconic submissions -- the stunning choke-out of Conor McGregor in 2016, the hilariously vulgar double-bird triangle of Kurt Pellegrino in 2008 -- but who knew he piled up such numbers?

-Meerschaert (34-14, 9-6 in the UFC) has a chance to add to his submission total on Saturday in Las Vegas when he opens the UFC Fight Night main card against Krzysztof Jotko (23-5, 10-5 UFC).
-The Pole has tapped out only once in his career, back in 2014.
+Meerschaert (34-15, 9-7 in the UFC) has a chance to add to his submission total on Saturday when he faces Bruno Silva at UFC Fight Night in San Diego.
+Silva has been submitted only once in the last decade.

 But Meerschaert, true to one of his nicknames (The Machine), always finds a way.
 Over his 15-year career in MMA, Meerschaert has had more submissions than can be counted.
 Literally.